GillesJ/beautiful-jekyll/_posts/2018-06-18-event-annotator-wanted-english.md

 The annotation tool we use is WebAnno and is web-based: you only need a supported browser (Chrome or Edge) for remote working on your own computer.
 Understanding the guidelines and economic news articles requires an excellent grasp of English.
 You will also have to familiarize yourself with economic, financial and business terminology.
+Annotation is done redundantly: each text is annotated by two annotators independently.
+Subsequently conflicting annotations are resolved by discussion.

 ![WebAnno Annotation Interface Example](/img/webannointerface.jpg){:class="img-responsive"}